mnot/I-D/dnsop-onion-tld/draft.md

 * The access protocol is implemented or deployed incorrectly, or
 * The access protocol itself is found to have a flaw.

-.onion names are self-authenticating, in that they are based on the first 80 bits of a hash of the server's cryptographic key.
+.onion names are self-authenticating, in that they are derived from the cryptographic key used by the service in establishing the Tor circuit.
+As a result, the cryptographic label component of a .onion name is not intended to be human-meaningful.

-If an attacker finds a key that produces the same hash, collision corresponding to the hidden server's key, they would be able to impersonate that server

-XXX TBD -- need detail here
+Because the Tor network is designed to not be subject to any central controlling authorities with regards to routing and service publication, .onion names cannot be registered, assigned, transferred or revoked.
+"Ownership" of a .onion name is derived solely from control of a public/private key pair which corresponds to the algorithmic derivation of the name according to the rules of the Tor network.

+Users must take special precautions to ensure that the .onion name they are communicating with is correct, as attackers may be able to find keys which produce service names that are visually or apparently semantically similar to the desired service.

+As the number of bits used in generating the .onion name is less than the size of the corresponding private key, an attacker may also be able to find a key that produces the same .onion name with substantially less work than a cryptographic attack on the full strength key.
+If this is possible the attacker may be able to impersonate the service on the network.

 If client software attempts to resolve a .onion name, it can leak the identity of the service that the user is attempting to access to DNS resolvers,